 The hall went across the width of the entire apartment, made a sharp turn and ended in a living room.
 The well-cushioned sofa and recliner were made of black leather.
 A Harley-Davidson blanket was spread across the back of the sofa, with white pillows placed just so.
 The black metal and glass entertainment center was filled with the latest electronic gadgets.
 Some expensive Harley-Davidson artwork and a metal etching of a motorcycle as long as the couch hung on the white walls.

 A little girl lay on the beige carpet in front of the television set.
-Her elbows were propped onto one of the white pillows as she gazed enraptured by the cartoons on the set.
+Her elbows were propped on one of the white pillows as she gazed enraptured by the cartoons on the set.
 She scrambled to her feet as they walked into the room.
-She wore a Mickey Mouse nightgown and her bright red hair was still tangled in slept-in ponytails on both sides of her head.
+She wore a Mickey Mouse nightgown, and her bright red hair was still tangled in two slept-in ponytails.
 Charley's heart skipped a beat when she saw her own green eyes staring back seriously.

 "Hannah, you remember what I told you?"
 Jack asked sternly.
 "Mommy is fuzzy on what she does around here.
 So you have to help her.
 Can you do that?"